 Ironically, a routine biking day in Amish country shifted me into the Surprised-and-Blessed-Beyond-Belief-gear.
 How lucky am I?

 Have you experienced a surprise encounter like the one I just described?
-Please share your story with us!
+Please share your story with me!